vanhoangkha/Networking-fundamentals/Day56_Virtualization_Containers.md

 - CONTAINERS run on a CONTAINER ENGINE (ie: DOCKER ENGINE)
     - The CONTAINER ENGINE is run on a HOST OS (usually LINUX)
 - CONTAINERS are lightweight (small in size) and include only the dependencies required to run the specific APP
-- A CONTAINER ORCHESTRATOR is a software platform for automating the DEPLOYMENT, Quản lý, SCALING, etc of CONTAINERS
+- A CONTAINER ORCHESTRATOR is a software platform for automating the DEPLOYMENT, Management, SCALING, etc of CONTAINERS
     - KUBERNETES (originally design by Google) is the most popular CONTAINER ORCHESTRATOR
     - DOCKER SWARM is DOCKER’S CONTAINER ORCHESTRATION tool
 - In small numbers, MANUAL operation is possible, but large-scale systems (ie: with Microservices) can require THOUSANDS of CONTAINERS